rentzsch/Blitz/README.markdown

 * 15 seconds each
 * 5 minutes total

-To use, drop any PDF file onto its icon.
+To use, drop a PDF file onto its icon.
 Blitz assumes you'll have 20 slides at 1280x720.
+It will start the presentation immediately, automatically advancing to the next slide every 15 seconds.

 Requires Mac OS X 10.5/Intel (it's `x86_64`-only).

-## TODO

-MUST

-- Full-screen display.

-- Escape key to exit full-screen mode.

-SHOULD

-- Better end-of-talk display.

-- Turn progress meter into "play" button upon document load.

-- Disable scroll wheel.

-- Modify progress meter from digital (update once/second) to analog (continuous, perhaps 24 fps).

-NICE

-- Utilize QuickLook so we can consume `.key` files directly (asking QL to give us the PDF representation transparently).

-- Don't hard-code display to 1280x720 (16:9).

-- Allow choice of main presentation display.
+Please [report bugs and request features](http://rentzsch.lighthouseapp.com/projects/32860-blitz/tickets/new) on the [Lighthouse project site](http://rentzsch.lighthouseapp.com/projects/32860-blitz/tickets?q=all).
+Want to chip in?
+[Here's what needs to be done](http://rentzsch.lighthouseapp.com/projects/32860-blitz/tickets/bins/29884).

 ## Version History